qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

   tiles to hide the cracks.
 * :guilabel:`Map tile resolution`: Width and height of the 2D map images used as textures for the terrain tiles.
-  256 px means that each tile will be rendered into an image of 256x256 pixels.
+  256px means that each tile will be rendered into an image of 256x256 pixels.
   Higher numbers create more detailed terrain tiles at the expense of increased rendering complexity.